-How can teachers and schools ensure that the learning environment allows students to develop their skills and realize their life and career plans at a distance?
+How can teachers and schools ensure that the learning environment allows students to develop their skills and realize their life and career plans?

-- First, ensure that the student knows how the distance learning environment works (routines, rules, meeting schedules, etc.). - Even in a distance-learning environment, ensure that the student continues to have meaningful and varied educational experiences so that they remain motivated and committed to improving the world around them. - Continue to collaborate with Education Support Services to identify solutions and interventions as outlined in the student's personalized learning plan. - Ensure that a K-8 distance-learning kit is available in the event of a complete school closure so that students can continue their learning independently for several days. - Teaching strategies and student engagement should be reviewed regularly. - Ensure a balance in student workload.
-Coordination among teachers is essential. - Ensure a balance of both synchronous and asynchronous instruction to limit screen time.
+- First, ensure that all students knows how the distance learning environment works (tools, routines, rules, meeting schedules, etc.). - Even in a distance-learning environment, ensure that the student continues to have meaningful and varied educational experiences so that they remain motivated and committed to improving the world around them. - Continue to collaborate with Education Support Services to identify solutions and interventions for student's particular needs. - Plan to ensure that learning continues at a distance in cases where students are unable to physically attend school.
+Ensure that teaching strategies used supports student's engagement. - Teachers should ensure a balance in the course load of a student by collaborating with the other teachers and their learning expectations. - Experiential learning opportunities support varied learning needs.
+Teachers are encouraged to integrate experiential learning into the learning outcomes of their courses and in consultation with families, support students' participation in learning outside of school and home. - Ensure a balance of both synchronous and asynchronous instruction to limit screen time.